art75/SJSU-Art75/README.md

 # ▼△▼△▼ Resources
 This is the Github page for the class!
 We will also be using Canvas for submitting assignments, but will be posting all lecture notes and tutorials here.
 The [resources page](resources) includes a few useful files and a long list of handy links. <br><br>

+Refer to the [tutorials index page](tutorials) for a quick reference to tutorials covered in the course.

 # ▼△▼△▼ Assignments

 Assignments overview, detailed below: